CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 <td>Service &lt;service-name&gt; is missing on Host &lt;hostname&gt; for &lt;VRF default|VRF mgmt&gt;.</td>
 <td>Warning</td>
 <td>A given service is not yet running on the upgraded host.
 For example: Service ntp is missing on Host Leaf01 for VRF default.</td>
-<td>Wait for up to x more minutes to see if the specified services come up.
-If they do not, xxx.</td>
+<td>Wait for up to x more minutes to see if the specified services come up.</td>
 </tr>
 <tr>
 <td>Switch Connectivity</td>
 <td>Service &lt;service-name&gt; is missing on Host &lt;hostname&gt; for &lt;VRF default|VRF mgmt&gt;.</td>
 <td>Warning</td>
 <td>A given service is not yet running on the upgraded host.
 For example: Service ntp is missing on Host Leaf01 for VRF default.</td>
-<td>Wait for up to x more minutes to see if the specified services come up.
-If they do not, xxx.</td>
+<td>Wait for up to x more minutes to see if the specified services come up.</td>
 </tr>
 </tbody>
 </table>